SolarKnightsRacing/SKR-Core/Administration/Work-Journals/Crossan-Malachy.md

 - [ ] I need to add DFM learning resources to the SKR-Resources repo

 ## 2025-07-04
+### PDM
+I looked into a bunch of different PDM softwares and I have determined that they are a bit overkill.
+I think if I set up the GitLab well we will be chilling.

 ### Updated meeting Schedule (subject to change)
 Design Meeting | Sunday    | 2:45pm - 7:00pm
 Design Meeting | Monday    | 4:30pm - 7:30pm